StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/3) T-Test.md

 ## Example using Black Maternity Health Outcome:

-In your examination of whether maternal health outcomes differ among Black women:
+In your examination of whether maternal health outcomes differ among Black/African American and Caucasion women:

-The observations come from two separate populations (Black women and women from other racial backgrounds), prompting the use of a two-sample t-test.
+The observations come from two separate populations (Black/African American and Caucasion women), prompting the use of a two-sample t-test.

 As your interest lies in determining whether there is any difference without specifying the direction, opt for a two-tailed t-test.